How to Grow, Care and Propagate Desert Cactus

 The best soil for Desert Cactus should be coarse, low in organic matter and one that drains fast to prevent it from holding excess water.
 The soil should be loose enough to allow water to drain out quickly.

-Cactus and Succulents soils like these Cactus and Succulents Mixes available online at Etsy are ideal for the Desert Cacti.
+Cactus and succulents soils like these potting mixes for succulents grown indoors are ideal for the Desert Cacti.

 Repotting